dipankarpaul2k/Rust-Notes/03_Ownership/02_ownership.md

 ## Ownership table

 A table summarizing types that implement the `Copy` trait and types that are typically heap-allocated.
-Note that the ownership behavior depends on whether the type implements `Copy`, and heap-allocated types generally involve ownership transfer.

-- Types that implement `Copy` have their values copied when assigned to another variable, preventing ownership transfer.
+- Types that implement `Copy` trait have their values copied when assigned to another variable, preventing ownership transfer.
-- Heap-allocated types involve ownership transfer because they are dynamically allocated on the heap, and ownership needs to be managed.
+- Heap-allocated types involve ownership transfer because they are dynamically allocated on the heap, and ownership needs to be managed properly.
-- Whether a custom type implements `Copy` depends on its internal structure.
+- Whether a compound or custom type implements `Copy` depends on its internal structure.

 | Type                           | Implements `Copy` | Heap-Allocated | Ownership Transfer |